ILIAS-eLearning/ILIAS/src/Transformation/README.md

  # Transformations

-This service abstracts transformations between datatypes and provides some basic transformations to be reused throughout the system.
+This service abstracts transformations between types and structure of data and provides some basic transformations to be reused throughout the system.
 These transformations SHOULD be added to the Factory in this library.

-A transformation is a function from one datatype to another.
+A transformation is a function from one type or structure of data to another.
 It MUST NOT perform any sideeffects, i.e. it must be morally impossible to observe how often the transformation was actually performed.
 It MUST NOT touch the provided value, i.e. it is allowed to create new values but not to modify existing values.
 This would be an observable sideeffect.

 The actual usage of this interface is quite boring, but we could typehint on `Transformation` to announce we indeed want some function having the aforementioned